Dr Joe Dortch

 - BA S'ton, PhD W.Aust.

 - I trained at Southampton University and UWA, where I completed my PhD on Aboriginal responses to the environmental changes in south-western Australia resulting from the last glacial period.
 Since then I've directed research projects investigating archaeological evidence for Late Pleistocene faunal extinctions, past Aboriginal burning and landscape management in south-western Australia, and sampling archaeological sites for ancient DNA extraction and analysis.
 I have assisted in community consultations in genetic research.
-Throughout my career I have consulted to communities and industry, and continue to do so, assessing heritage sites and recommending management strategies, in south-western Australlia, metropolitan Perth, Pilbara, Goldfields and Gascoyne regions.
+Throughout this period I have also consulted to communities and industry in archaeological heritage, completing more than 180 heritage assessments, mainly in Western Australia.

 - Key research

-- Environmental archaeology; Australian Aboriginal archaeology; ethnography and archaeology; taphonomy; faunal remains analysis; macroscopic charcoal analysis (anthracology); stone artefact analysis; application of Geographical Information Systems in archaeology; ancient DNA in aarchaeology.
+- Environmental archaeology; Australian Aboriginal archaeology; ethnography and archaeology; taphonomy; faunal remains analysis; macroscopic charcoal analysis (anthracology); ancient DNA in archaeology.